cilynx/OctoPrint-Smoothieware/README.md

 ## Configuration

-Not much for the plugin itself, but the Smoothieware configuration will be surfaced under this plugin's config menu.
+Not much for the plugin itself, but the Smoothieware configuration is surfaced under this plugin's config menu.